Note

-To secure the data stored in your account, Azure Cosmos DB supports a secret based authorization model that utilizes a strong Hash-based Message Authentication Code (HMAC).
-Additionally, Azure Cosmos DB supports IP-based access controls for inbound firewall support.
-This model is similar to the firewall rules of a traditional database system and provides an additional level of security to your account.
-With firewalls, you can configure your Azure Cosmos DB account to be accessible only from an approved set of machines and/or cloud services.
-Access to data stored in your Azure Cosmos DB database from these approved sets of machines and services will still require the caller to present a valid authorization token.
+To secure the data stored in your account, Azure Cosmos DB uses a secret-based authorization model with a strong hash-based message authentication code (HMAC).
+Additionally, Azure Cosmos DB uses IP-based access controls for inbound firewall security.
+This model is similar to the firewall rules of a traditional database system and adds another layer of security to your account.
+With firewalls, configure your Azure Cosmos DB account to allow access only from an approved set of machines or cloud services.
+Access to data stored in your Azure Cosmos DB database from these approved machines and services still requires the caller to present a valid authorization token.

 IP access control

-By default, your Azure Cosmos DB account is accessible from internet, as long as the request is accompanied by a valid authorization token.
+By default, your Azure Cosmos DB account is accessible from the internet if the request includes a valid authorization token.
 To configure IP policy-based access control, the user must provide the set of IP addresses or IP address ranges in CIDR (Classless Inter-Domain Routing) form to be included as the allowed list of client IPs to access a given Azure Cosmos DB account.
-Once this configuration is applied, any requests originating from machines outside this allowed list receive 403 (Forbidden) response.
-When using IP firewall, it is recommended to allow Azure portal to access your account.
-Access is required to allow use of data explorer as well as to retrieve metrics for your account that show up on the Azure portal.
-When using data explorer, in addition to allowing Azure portal to access your account, you also need to update your firewall settings to add your current IP address to the firewall rules.
-Note that firewall changes may take up to 15 minutes to propagate and the firewall may exhibit an inconsistent behavior during this period.
+After you apply this configuration, any requests from machines outside this allowed list receive a 403 (Forbidden) response.
+When you use an IP firewall, some scenarios might require you to enable access from the Azure portal.
+For more information, see allow requests from the Azure portal.
+When using data explorer for an API for NoSQL, Gremlin or Table account, you also need to update your firewall settings to add your current IP address to the firewall rules.
+Firewall changes might take up to 15 minutes to propagate, and the firewall might behave inconsistently during this period.

-You can combine IP-based firewall with subnet and VNET access control.
-By combining them, you can limit access to any source that has a public IP and/or from a specific subnet within VNET.
-To learn more about using subnet and VNET-based access control see Access Azure Cosmos DB resources from virtual networks.
+Combine IP-based firewalls with subnet and virtual network access control.
+By combining them, you can limit access to any source that has a public IP and/or from a specific subnet within virtual network.
+To learn more about using subnet and virtual network-based access control see Access Azure Cosmos DB resources from virtual networks.

-To summarize, authorization token is always required to access an Azure Cosmos DB account.
-If IP firewall and VNET Access Control List (ACLs) are not set up, the Azure Cosmos DB account can be accessed with the authorization token.
-After the IP firewall or VNET ACLs or both are set up on the Azure Cosmos DB account, only requests originating from the sources you have specified (and with the authorization token) get valid responses.
+To summarize, an authorization token is always required to access an Azure Cosmos DB account.
+If IP firewall and virtual network Access Control List (ACLs) aren't set up, the Azure Cosmos DB account can be accessed with the authorization token.
+After you set up IP firewall rules or virtual network access lists for your Azure Cosmos DB account, only requests from the allowed sources will work.
+These requests must also include a valid authorization token to get a response.

 You can secure the data stored in your Azure Cosmos DB account by using IP firewalls.
 Azure Cosmos DB supports IP-based access controls for inbound firewall support.
-You can set an IP firewall on the Azure Cosmos DB account by using one of the following ways:
+Set an IP firewall on the Azure Cosmos DB account using one of the following methods:

 - From the Azure portal